 The application will be submitted to the next Court of Aldermen for approval.
 Subject to the approval of the Court of Aldermen the successful applicant will receive a letter from the Clerk of the Chamberlain's Court inviting them to make an appointment for their freedom admission ceremony.
 Each freedom ceremony is carried out individually in the Chamberlain's Court Room, Guildhall.
 The applicant will be asked to read aloud the declaration of a freeman and to sign the declaration book, whereupon they will receive a copy of the freedom (City freedom certificate).
 Friends and family are most welcome to attend the ceremony.

 The Livery Committee is the body set up to consider matters of interest to the City of London, the Livery Companies and Mansion House.
 The Committee is made up of Aldermen, Common Councilmen, Livery Clerks and Liverymen.
-Further information can be found via the information button below that will link to the Livery Committee Chairman, Nigel Pullman JP's extensive website:
+Further information can be found via the information button below that will link to the Livery Committee's extensive website:

-From there, a couple of clicks will take you, for example to the City Briefings booking site, the Fishmongers list of liveries, a Diary of City events, a recently added an A-Z of Livery Halls, and much more.
+From there, a couple of clicks will take you, for example to the Livery Briefings, the Fishmongers list of liveries, a Diary of City events, a recently added an A-Z of Livery Halls, and much more.
 Including a News page (towards the right end of the menu bar across the top of the page).

 At this News page you will find the material that is likely to reappear in the forthcoming Livery Briefing (subject to final editing).
 It includes references to the livery companies or other City organisations.